Erin Ambrose: CWHL

 After being released from Hockey Canada's Centralization camp, Ambrose was traded from the Toronto Furies to Les Canadiennes de Montreal.
 Taking place on December 13, 2017, the Furies received first, and third-round picks in the 2018 CWHL Draft, a first-round pick from the 2019 CWHL Draft, plus a third-round pick from the 2020 CWHL Draft.

 Making her debut with Les Canadiennes on December 16, she recorded a pair of assists, including an assist on the overtime winner by Kayla Tutino, a 5–4 win versus the Markham Thunder.

 With Les Canadiennes, Ambrose appeared in the 2019 Clarkson Cup, challenging the Calgary Inferno.
 Ambrose gained an assist in the game, a 5–2 loss to Calgary.

 PWHL

 On September 18, 2023, Ambrose was drafted in the first round, sixth overall, by PWHL Montreal in the 2023 PWHL Draft.
 She was the fourth player to be protected by Montreal in the 2025 Expansion Draft, after the new teams signed two players from the Victoire.
 Previously, her teammates Ann-Renée Desbiens, Marie-Philip Poulin, and Laura Stacey were protected first.

+During the 2025–26 season, she recorded six assists in 21 regular season games and two assists in nine games during the 2026 Walter Cup playoffs, to help the Victoire win the Walter Cup.

+During the league's expansion to 12 teams ahead of the 2026–27 season, she was left unprotected by the Victoire and signed a two-year contract with PWHL Las Vegas on June 8, 2026.